s-bau/recommandation-de-films/README.md

 ## Data preparation

 The folder **data** contains python code that will create all the necessary csv files that other codefiles use.
+The code accesses data from **imdb**.
+In addition, a csv file with data from **tmdb** is necessary to run the code (the file is too large to save on this repository).

 ## Dashboard (Tableau)